(March 27, 2023: Revision of original post of March 15, 2014. Video created and directed by Colin Davis.)

 In 1934, the “progress and enlightenment” celebrated in the Columbus narrative was powerful enough to merit a federal holiday on October 12 – a reflection of the growing political clout of the Knights of Columbus, a Roman Catholic fraternal organization that fought discrimination against recently arrived immigrants, many of them Italian and Irish.

 Once a hero.
 Now a villain.
-Cities and states around the country are changing the name of the holiday to “Indigenous People’s Day” or “Native American Day” to move this holiday away from a man whose treatment of the natives he encountered included barbaric punishments and forced labor.
-Seattle joined the move to swap Columbus Day
+Calendars now add “Indigenous People’s Day” or “Native American Day” to shift this holiday away from a man whose treatment of the natives he encountered included barbaric punishments and forced labor.

 The story of “Isabella’s Pigs,” and the role of Queen Isabella in the making of the New World, is depicted in America’s Hidden History

 (Video directed and produced by Colin Davis; originally posted October 2015)

 When I was a kid in the early 1960s, the autumn social calendar was highlighted by the Halloween party in our church.
 In these simpler day, the kids all bobbed for apples and paraded through a spooky “haunted house” in homemade costumes –Daniel Boone replete with coonskin caps for the boys; tiaras and fairy princess wands for the girls.
 It was safe, secure and innocent.

 The irony is that our church was a Congregational church — founded by the Puritans of New England.
 The same people who brought you the Salem Witch Trials.

 Here’s a link to a history of those Witch Trials in 1692.